raspberrypilearning/memory/en/step_2.md

 Can you add code to your program to generate five random numbers at once?

 --- hints ---
 --- hint ---

-Add a `delete all of sequence`{:class="block3variables"} to first delete all the items on the list, and then add a  `repeat`{:class="block3control"} block that adds five random numbers to the list.

---- /hint ---

---- hint ---

 This is what your code should look like: